raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 Remember that when you use a CSS **selector** such as `section` or `p` or `nav ul`, the style rules apply to **all** the elements of that type on your website.

-With CSS **classes** you're able to just change **some** of them.
+With CSS **classes**, you're able to change the style of just **some** of the elements.

 Putting a dot in front of your selector makes it into a **class selector**.
-A class can have any name, it doesn't have to be the name of a HTML element.
+A class can have any name, so it doesn't have to be the name of a HTML element.
+For example:

 ```css
   .myAwesomeClass {